 Cheri: —and you’re listening to Grit ‘N’ Grace: Good Girls Breaking Bad Rules.
 The podcast that equips you to lose who you’re not, love who you are, and live your one life well.

 Amy: Well, so today we are kind of riffing off of chapters four and five in Exhale.
-In Chapter 4 you have just such a great chapter, Cheri, where you talk about losing your old labels.
-So ‘Wordy Girl’ has not always been a label I have rejoiced in.
+In Chapter 4 you have just such a great chapter, Cheri, that you talk about losing your old labels.
+So ‘Wordy Girl’ has not always been a label that I have rejoiced in.

 Amy: I was thinking about this, that for a long time I had a lot of shame about ‘Wordy Girl’—partially because of the grades on my report cards.
 I always got the bad grade and the comment, you know, “She shouldn’t talk so much to her neighbors” That kind of thing.

-Amy: But years ago we were part of a dinner group with friends.
-These were real friends, just to be clear [chuckles].
-Real friends who hurt my feelings, really bad.
+Amy: Years ago we were part of a dinner group with friends.
+These were real friends, just to be clear, [chuckles] real friends who hurt my feelings really bad.

 Cheri: Oh no!